DanielMeixner/DevOpsHack/DevOpsHackChallenges.md

 # DevOps Challenge \#2 - Work Management and process customization #
 In this challenge, you will configure VSTS to trace and plan your work.
+If you need help check out the [Process Customization Hints](/ProcessCustomization/ProcessCustomization.md) and [WorkItem Management Hints](/VersionControl/VersionControl.md).
 ## Achievements ##
 | # | Achievement   | Maximum score |
 |-|-|-|